JaylyDev/jaylydev.github.io/posts/script-repl-minecraft.md

 When finished inputing JavaScript code, save the code into the script block by pressing 'Save' button.
 Upon pressing the button it will not immediately execute scripts unlike the Script REPL item.

+### Chat Commands (Beta)

+The add-on also provides chat commands that is locked behind Script REPL beta versions.

+- `!help`: Help Command
+- `!interpreter`: Opens Interpreter
+  > This command requires operator permission.
+- `!javascript`: Opens a javascript REPL
+  > This command requires operator permission.
+- `!version`: Displays the version of the interpreter
+  > This command requires operator permission.

 ## Trailer

 This is a very old showcase video of the add-on, fun fact the video includes the ability to run TypeScript code because this add-on used to be able to run TypeScript code.